Talent-Development

 Clinician Scientist Award (CSA)

-The Clinician Scientist Award (CSA) provides salary & funding support for selected outstanding clinician scientists, who possess a consistent record of excellence in research, to enable them to carry out internationally competitive translational and clinical research.
+The Clinician Scientist Award (CSA) aims to provide salary & funding support for selected outstanding clinician scientists, to enable them to carry out internationally competitive translational and clinical research, to bring bench discoveries to bedside applications.

 Investigator (INV) Category